Hotmoka/hotmoka/tutorial/Takamaka.md

 These triples are called _updates_, since they describe how the blockchain was updated to cope with the creation of a new object.

-So where is this new `Person` object actually?
+So where is this new `Person` object, actually?
 Well, it exists in blockchain only.
 It did exist in RAM during the execution of the constructor.
 But, at the end of the constructor, it was deallocated from RAM and serialized in blockchain, as a set of updates.